WCDP – Executive Committee

 Delegate At Large

 In 1999, I returned to teaching, in Marshfield, and then Bangor, areas.
 I retired in 2013, though I continue to occasionally work as a substitute teacher.
 During this time, I served as Grand Knight of Bangor’s Knights of Columbus Council 9438, and as a 4th degree Knight, served on the Honor Guard of La Crosse’s Assembly 1195.
+Since the start of Marshfield Area Cultural Fair in 2004, I have been an exhibitor every-other year, representing Peace Corps, Dem.
+Rep. of the Congo, and languages French and Kikongo.

-In 1987, I received, along with all former and current Peace Corps Volunteers, The Beyond War Award.
-I have been listed in Who’s Who Among America’s Teachers, and Marquis Who’s Who in America.
+In 1987, all former and current Peace Corps Volunteers, myself included, received the Beyond War Award.
+I have been listed in Who’s Who Among America’s Teachers 2005-06 and 2006-07, and Marquis Who’s Who in America 2022.
 In 2018, I received a hammer drill from my pastor, and two years later, a table saw from my parish, in appreciation for my volunteer work refurbishing the parish rectory.
-In 2021, I was given a Volunteer Service Award from EAA/AirVenture Oshkosh.
-I remain active in Corpus Christi Catholic Parish, Bakerville and enjoy running, woodworking, camping, travel and astronomy.
-I am married, with two sons and one daughter-in-law, and live in the Town of Rock.
+In 2021, I was given a Volunteer Service Award from EAA/AirVenture Oshkosh, and in 2023, I won my age group 70-79 at Loyal’s 5K Spanky’s Run with a time of 27:44.6.
+I remain active in Corpus Christi Catholic Parish, Bakerville, and enjoy running, woodworking, camping, traveling and astronomy and photography.

-Ken was elected Delegate-at-Large for Wood County – 7th Congressional District for 2025-26
+Ken was elected Delegate-at-Large for Wood County – 7th Congressional District for 2025-26.

 Secretary